arumoy-shome/elevate/README.md

 # Elevate: Improving the Cognitive Assessment of Individuals with Down Syndrome

 Elevate is the result of 8 months of intensive work that was put together by my final year design team as part of our capstone design project.
 This repository contains the code for our final designed solution.
 A brief introduction to the problem spaces follows.
+Please consult the [repoort](docs/report.pdf) for more details.

 ## Team members
 - Arumoy Shome: Lead Developer